-- If any pupil needs a transcript, complete it with the pupil at the end of the test under test conditions.
-Particular care should be taken to ensure accurate transcriptions are made and the pupil's spellings are not corrected or amended. - Ensure you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, a word processor or other electronic or technical device.
+- If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
+Particular care should be taken to ensure accurate transcriptions are made and the pupil's answers, including spelling, are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, a word processor or other electronic or technical device.
 This is so that they can complete the appropriate online notification. - Make sure you have collected every test script, including any unused test materials.
 Return them immediately to the senior members of staff who are responsible for collating the tests. - Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
 If you tamper or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy tests for any reason.

-2016 key stage 2 English grammar, punctuation and spelling: Administering the English grammar, punctuation and spelling test Paper 2: spelling booklet Print version product code: STA/16/7504/PKp ISBN: 978-1-78644-090-7 Electronic version product code: STA/16/7504/PKe ISBN: 978-1-78644-091-4
+2016 key stage 2 English grammar, punctuation and spelling: Administering the English grammar, punctuation and spelling test Paper 1: questions Print version product code: STA/16/7503/PKp ISBN: 978-1-78644-088-4 Electronic version product code: STA/16/7503/PKe ISBN: 978-1-78644-089-1